-Home » NG Endurance: Iceland’s Wild West Coast to East Greenland
+Home » National Geographic Endurance: Iceland’s Wild West Coast to East Greenland

 Board the National Geographic Endurance and discover a region of epic ice home to the Arctic’s iconic creatures: polar bears, whales, and vast seabird colonies.
 We will also be on the lookout for the Northern Lights along Greenland and Iceland at this time of year.
 Actively explore Iceland’s Westfjord region: hike through valleys awash in wild orchids, mountain aven, wild thyme, and woolly willow; make your way over layers of basalt visibly cracked and carved in the last ice age; feel the spray of thundering waterfalls.
 Venture into the largest fjord system in the world to cruise among magnificent icebergs and visit the welcoming communities where people live close to their ancestral traditions.
 Follow in the wake of the 10th-century Viking explorers along the ice cap learning of their bold, history-making expeditions.